blueag8/Sidetrack/README.md

 made it difficult again for the user to see the page change but also difficult to read the black font on a dark background.

+A few adjustments needed to be made to the code after the first initial attempt at deployment.

+-the social media links seemed to be creating a jiggle effect on the browser when hovered over as I have allowed them to "grow" on hover.
+To fix this issue I added top padding and a bottom margin to the footer div class "mysocial" which allowed more room for the list inline thus more room for the transition to appear smooth and not to push the surrounding divs.
+I also decided to limit the animation of the links only to larger medias like ipads and desktop.

+-I also noticed that despite using "https://www.responsinator.com/" which was recommended to me by my mentor (a great tool for checking the responsiveness across multiple devices on one page), when I opened the site using my personal iphone 6, the background image was not responding the way I wanted.
+It seemed perfect via the dev tool and also on "responsinator.com" but was too large on my mobile.
+I found that by targeting the height in both the html and the body, and setting the background-attachment media query to scroll, it seemed to rectify this issue.

+-My sister who has an iphone Plus commented that the writing was distorted on her phone.
+I looked into my stylesheet and noticed I had a min-width set for media queries.
+Once i removed the min-width the site seemed to work across all medias.

 ## Credits

 ### Content